 In the sequel all $C^*$-algebras, except for $\mathbb C_1$, will have trivial grading.
 The two extremes of $\KKt$-theory are $\Kt$-theory and $\Kt$-homology: $\KKt_i(\mathbb C, B)\cong \Kt_i(B)$ and $\KKt_i(A, \mathbb C)=\Kt^i(A)$, respectively.
 The $\Kt$-homology groups are built from equivalence classes of \textit{Fredholm modules} over $A$, see \cite{HR}.
 Of specific interest to us are the odd Fredholm modules over $A$.
 These are the Kasparov $(A,\mathbb C)$-bimodules without any mention on gradings.

 \begin{notation} By \cite[IV-A-Proposition 13]{Connes}, the odd Fredholm modules correspond to Kasparov $(A\otimes \mathbb C_1, \mathbb C)$-bimodules.
-Under this identification, from this point on we will say that the $\Kt$-homology class of an odd Fredholm module over $A$ lies in $\KKt_1(A,\mathbb C)$, hence will only write $\KKt_1(A,\mathbb C)$ instead of $\Kt^1(A)$. \end{notation}
+Under this identification, from this point on we will denote the classes in $\KKt_1(A,\mathbb C)$ as $\Kt$-homology classes of odd Fredholm modules over $A$. \end{notation}

 Notably, the group $\KKt_1(A,\mathbb C)$ is naturally isomorphic to the group of equivalence classes of invertible extensions of $A$ by the compact operators $\mathcal{K}(H)$, where $H$ is a separable Hilbert space.
 The isomorphism takes the class $[H,\rho,F]$ in $\KKt_1(A,\mathbb C)$ (under the normalisation $F=F^*, F^2=1$) to the class of the Toeplitz extension $\tau: A\to \mathcal{Q}(H)$ given by $\tau(a)=P\rho(a)P+\mathcal{K}(H)$, where $P$ is the projection $(F+1)/2$.
 The inverse map is defined through Stinespring dilation.
 Also, we note that if $A$ is nuclear then all extensions are invertible due to the Choi-Effros Lifting Theorem.
 For these details we refer to \cite{HR}.
 In general, this approach provides an abstract description of the inverse map and it is a challenging task to find a concrete one.
 Computing explicitly the inverse map for a specific case is the main goal of this paper.
 We refer to Theorem \ref{thm:Liftingtheorem} of the current subsection for more details.